notvictorl/notvictorl.github.io/content/index.md

 [[c-to-verilog|C to Verilog]]: Similar to High-Level Synthesis and Hardcaml, but a much smaller scale. trying to understand the development of these tools mostly

-[[music quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing
+[[music-quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing

 figuring out how to cook good meals outside of just frozen food 🍳
 mostly cooking japanese food